-- Presently, occupants in Movement Groups will not use attractors. - Occupants performing the following behavior actions can only be interrupted by attractors in specific cases: - Assist Occupants assistants will not be interrupted at any time while performing the assistance behavior action, even if they are not actively assisting a client. - Wait For Assistance the client occupant cannot be interrupted while waiting for assistance, but once they are being assisted, they can be interrupted by attractors. - Goto Queue occupants will not be interrupted if they are actively going toward a queue or waiting in line for a queue. - Goto Elevators Occupants can be interrupted while going to the elevator, but once they are inside the elevator, they cannot be interrupted until it reaches its destination. - Any action that completes immediately after starting, such as Change Behavior, will not be interrupted.
+- Presently, occupants in Movement Groups will not use attractors. - Occupants performing the following behavior actions can only be interrupted by attractors in specific cases: - Assist Occupants assistants will not be interrupted at any time while performing the assistance behavior action, even if they are not actively assisting a client. - Wait For Assistance the client occupant cannot be interrupted while waiting for assistance, but once they are being assisted, they can be interrupted by attractors. - Goto Queue occupants can be interrupted as they move toward a queue or are actively waiting in line.
+They cannot, however, be interrupted while at a service point.
+If interrupted while in line, the occupant will lose their place in line, allowing other occupants behind them to move foward.
+When they resume the action, they effectively start the action over, possibly choosing a new line and going to the back of it.
+In addition, actual attractor usage of occupants waiting in a queue might not match the expected probability of usage, as an occupant might not be able to accurately predict how much time they will spend in a queue.

+- Goto Elevators Occupants can be interrupted while going to the elevator, but once they are inside the elevator, they cannot be interrupted until it reaches its destination. - Any action that completes immediately after starting, such as Change Behavior, will not be interrupted.